Greatness-2003/automations-workflows-project/README.md

 * These comments were saved to json files which I combined into one.
 After removing duplicates, these are saved in the data folder.
 * The json [file](data/twitter_comments.json) which contains user, timestamp and text of the comment/tweet is called `twiiter_comments`.
 * There are approximately 1300 comments in this file, and these form the basis of the project.
+* These comments were collected mainly for training and testing purposes.
+The user would have to should collect their data themselves to run the program on.

 ***NB: Tweets and comments can be collected using the Twitter Developer API, or by using Twitter scraping code.
 I used [pre-existing code](https://github.com/anwala/teaching-web-science/blob/main/fall-2023/week-3/twitter-scraper/scrape_twitter.py) developed by Professor Alexander Nwala, Data Science professor at William and Mary.***